aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 ### Quick recap of some keywords!
 Back to basics ;)

-* **Features or Variables:** These are the the most common terms that we would come across from now on.
+* **Features or Variables:** These are the most common terms we will come across from now on.
-* **Features and Variables both are the same in a dataset**, they are often interchangeably used.
+* **Features and Variables are the same in a dataset**; they are often interchangeably used.
 So there is no need to worry about it!